 With a rapid increase in the streaming industry, many tools have been introduced.
-Today, we have Twitch’s own Twitch Studio platform.
+Here, we have Twitch’s own Twitch Studio.

-Many users have questions when they set it up, and this Twitch Studio Guide will help you answer some of them.
+Many users have questions such as how to use Twitch Studio.
+This Twitch Studio Guide will help you answer some of them.

 What is Twitch Studio

 Twitch Studio is a free streaming and recording program specially designed for Twitch.
 You need a free

 Twitch account to use it, and It is available on Windows PC, but you can download the beta version on Mac.

 Scenes are the screens that you stream.
 What’s visible in the scene is visible on the live stream.

 In Twitch Studio, you can set scenes for breaks, gameplay, chatting, stream ending, etc., and quickly switch scenes with one click.

 How to set up Twitch Studio

 The best way to set up Twitch Studio is to let it optimize itself.
 When you first use the app, it shows a setup screen.